danielkorat/Lung-Cancer-Risk-Prediction/README.md

 By default, if the `ckpt` argument is not given, the model is initialized using our best fine-tuned checkpoint.
 Due to limited storage and compute time, our checkpoint was trained on a small subset of NLST containing 1,045 volumes (34% positive).

+**Note that in order to obtain a general purpose prediction model, one would have to train on the full NLST dataset.
+Steps include:**

+- Gainng access to the [NLST dataset](https://biometry.nci.nih.gov/cdas/learn/nlst/images/)
+- Downloading ~6TB of positive and negative volumes (requires storage and a few days for downloading)
+- Preprocessing (see Data Preprocessing section above)
+- Training (requires a capable GPU)

-Nevertheless, we still achieved a very high AUC score of 0.892 on a validation set of 448 volumes.
+Even though we used a samll subset of NLST, we still achieved a state-of-the-art AUC score of 0.892 on a validation set of 448 volumes.
 This is comparable to the original paper's AUC for the full-volume model (see the paper's supplemtary material), trained on 47,974 volumes (1.34% positive).

 To train this model we first initialized by bootstrapping the filters from the [ImageNet pre-trained 2D Inception-v1 model]((http://download.tensorflow.org/models/inception_v1_2016_08_28.tar.gz)) into 3D, as described in the I3D paper.